Jadersonrilidio/translate-app.github.io/README.md

 Most of comments and insertions (code fixing, refactoring, etc) were made in the file TranslationYandex.php;

+Few additional functionality was created to use the code on the translator app page;

-The Yandex APIs are well documented and easy to learn, thus it turns out that with a few time and training it's perfectly possible for complete learning and applying in future projects.
+The Yandex APIs are well documented and easy to learn, thus it turns out that with a few time and training woudl be needed to master the learning and applying in future projects.